Nuu-maan/DSA/README.md

 ## 🚧 Coming Soon

-- Additional Python topics: Trees, Strings, etc.
+- Additional Python topics: Trees, etc.
 - JavaScript and C++ implementations
 - More problems and solutions